mattdavis5/ping-from-excel/README.md

 ping-from-excel.py will output:

-* A text file with each ping test's details as well as a final summary of how many hosts/IPs are pingable.
+* A text file with each ping test's details as well as a final summary of how many hosts/IPs are pingable
-* Modify the Excel file so that the hosts/IPs that are reachable will be in green text, and those unreachable will be in italicized red text.
+* Modify the Excel file so that the hosts/IPs that are reachable will be in green text, and those unreachable will be in italicized red text